ezrany/ezrany/README.md

 # Hi, I'm Ezra! 👋

-👋 A Data Analyst who loves to dive into data and extract valuable insights.
+👋 I'm a Data Analyst who loves to dive into data and extract valuable insights.

 👀 My passion lies in Data and Business Analytics, where I leverage tools like SQL, Excel, Tableau, and Power BI for data analysis, manipulation, and visualisation.